-10-15.
+10-14.
 4 x I/O Read Mode (4READ)

-The 4READ instruction enable quad throughput of Serial NOR Flash in read mode.
+The 4READ instruction enables quad throughput of the Serial NOR Flash in read mode.
 A Quad Enable (QE) bit of status Register must be set to "1" before sending the 4READ instruction.
 The address is latched on rising edge of SCLK, and data of every four bits (interleave on 4 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fQ.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single 4READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing 4READ instruction, the following address/dummy/data out will perform as 4-bit instead of previous 1-bit.

-The sequence of issuing 4READ instruction is: CS# goes low \rightarrow sending 4READ instruction \rightarrow 24-bit address interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow 2+4 dummy cycles \rightarrow data out interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow to end 4READ operation can use CS# to high at any time during data out.
+The sequence of issuing 4READ instruction is: CS# goes low $\rightarrow$ send 4READ instruction $\rightarrow$ 24-bit address interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ 2+4 dummy cycles $\rightarrow$ data out interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ to end 4READ operation can use CS# to high at any time during data out.

-Another sequence of issuing 4READ instruction especially useful in random access is: CS# goes low-sending 4READ instruction-3-bytes address interleave on SIO3, SIO2, SIO1 & SIO0 ->performance enhance toggling bit P[7:0]-> 4 dummy cycles ->data out still CS# goes high -> CS# goes low (reduce 4 Read instruction) ->24-bit random access address.
+Another sequence of issuing 4READ instruction especially useful in random access: CS# goes low→send 4READ instruction→3-bytes address interleave on SIO3, SIO2, SIO1 & SIO0→performance enhance toggling bit P[7:0]→4 dummy cycles→data out until CS# goes high → CS# goes low (The following 4READ instruction is not allowed, hence 8 cycles of 4READ can be saved comparing to normal 4READ mode) → 24-bit random access address.